 But to get both those site visitors and backlinks, you can do more than just rank high up in the SERPs.
 You’ll also want to stand out from the crowd to entice users to actually click on your URLs and read (and share) your content.
 Pages that display with all the bells and whistles allowed in the SERPs (such as rich snippets) often stand a better chance at receiving those clicks.

 To summarize, including structured data on website pages can result in the following benefits:

 - Higher click-through rates for optimized content on SERPs.

 - Faster indexing on SERPs for content aiming to rank for keywords.

-- Improved search visibility with visual cues for potential visitors.
+- Improved search visibility with enhanced SERP features and visual cues for potential visitors.

 - Greater likelihood of being listed in voice search queries.